sylvainvant/Cheat-sheet-markdown/README.md

 With this plugin you can surround words or sentences with a simple command in vim

-for example we have a sentence : `Hello world`
+For example we have a sentence : `Hello world`

-if i want to surround it with ***double quotation*** marks, i start by placing my cursor on the word and i will use the `yss"` command
+If i want to surround it with ***double quotation*** marks, i start by placing my cursor on the word and i will use the `yss"` command

 `yss" = "Hello world"`